Stroke & Vascular Disorders

 • Infections |

-In a large study of 2985 patients who underwent coronary artery bypass surgery, the incidence of stroke was 1.6% (37).
-More than three quarters were large embolic infarcts.
-Previous stroke, extensive aortic calcification, female gender, and congestive heart failure were predictors of stroke in these patients.
-The in-hospital mortality and long-term survival rate were affected by perioperative stroke.
+Coronary artery bypass graft (CABG).
+In a retrospective study of 2985 patients who underwent coronary artery bypass graft, the incidence of stroke was 1.6%, similar between conventional coronary artery bypass graft and off-pump coronary artery bypass graft.
+The mechanism was large embolism in 76% and watershed in 15% of infarcts.
+Previous stroke, extensive aortic calcification, female gender, and congestive heart failure were predictors of stroke.
+The in-hospital mortality and long-term survival rate were affected by perioperative stroke (46).
+In prospective studies, the incidence of stroke after CABG was 1.5% to 5.2% (101; 142; 22).

-In another single center study of 4335 coronary artery bypass graft surgery patients with or without aortic valve replacement, stroke was detected in 1.8%.
-The combination of coronary artery bypass graft surgery with carotid endarterectomy increased the risk of perioperative stroke significantly (15.1% vs. 0%) (69).
+Combined surgery.
+In a single center study of 4335 patients, in coronary artery bypass graft with or without aortic valve replacement, stroke was detected in 1.8%.
+The combination of coronary artery bypass graft with carotid endarterectomy increased the risk of perioperative stroke significantly from 0% to 15.1% (90).

 Prevention of perioperative neurologic complications includes: